RubenRibeiro13/database-backup-solution/README.md

 ```

 ### About the PostgreSQL Client and GPG Packages
-- In addtion to being installed outside the Docker container, `gnupg` is also installed inside this container by the `Dockerfile`.
+- In addition to being installed outside the Docker container, `gnupg` is also installed inside this container by the `Dockerfile`.
 - The `postgresql-client` package, however, is only installed inside the container.

 ## Starting and Stopping the Backup Process